-The working group for regional official statistics
+Working group for regional official statistics

-In February 2008 the Council decided to continue to have a working group for handling issues on regional official statistics.
+In February 2008 the Council decided to continue to have a working group for discussing issues of regional official statistics.

-The working group shall be a reference group for Statistics Sweden's RESCO in connection with Eurostat meetings and discuss other issues of regional statistics.
+The working group is to be a reference group for Statistics Sweden's work in connection with Eurostat meetings and discuss other issues of regional statistics.
 At the Council's meeting in October 2009, it was decided that the working group would submit a report every year at the Council meeting in October about the work they have accomplished.
-The working group did not have any meetings during 2010.
+The working group did not have any meetings during 2011 and thus has not submitted any report.